c4tntnitro-netizen/Starsector-BlackLion/README.md

 ### Brawler (BL)
 An automated Lion's Guard drone with built-in Kinetic Blasters and a Phase Skimmer system.
 Found exclusively in the Black Lion's escort fleet.

-## The Fleet

-A 240 DP Sindrian Diktat force patrols the Askonia fringe jump point:

-- 1x The Black Lion (flagship, always recoverable)
-- 2x Eagle (BL)
-- 7x Brawler (BL) (automated)
-- 3x Revenant (phase transports)
-- Full escort of Eagles, Falcons, Hammerheads, Sunders, and Centurions
-- All non-BL escort ships carry 3 built-in s-mods
-- Every crewed escort has an officer (level 3-5, one elite skill)
-- The fleet holds its ground and will not flee

 ## Installation

 1. Download the latest release or clone this repository